antos-rde/antosdk-apps/Blogger/README.md

 ## Change logs

-### v0.2.1-a
+### v0.2.2-a
+* patch 2: Bug fix rendering content
-* Important change: Store raw post content to the database instead of base64 string as before
+* patch 0-1 Important change: Store raw post content to the database instead of base64 string as before

 ### v0.1.4-a
 * Minor bug fix